Hadith manuscripts: Abridged Sahih Bukhari

 This is the oldest arabic manuscript kept at the National Library of Bulgaria.
 It was dated to 407 AH (1017CE).
 It contains books 65 through 69 of Sahih Bukhari but book 65 is incomplete.
 It can be viewed online at World Digital Library official website.

 1033-1232CE

+Khuda Baksh Library No. 191

+It is one of the oldest copies of Sahih Muslim.
+This copy has an Ijazah, leading to the author Muslim bin Hajjaj.
+While it has not been carbon dated yet, based on the notes on the margin it is evident that this copy was made before 486 AH (1093 CE) as one of the people that studied it is Abū Bakr Muhammad Bin Zahid al-Ṭūsī who died in the year 486 AH.

 Al-Assad National Library no. 9388

 This is a manuscript of Sahih Muslim of Imam Muslim.
 It was kept at the Al-Assad National Library in Damascus,Syria and was dated to the fifth century AH/11th century CE.